LPN - Licensed Practical Nurse

 Related Certifications

 LPNs should consider professional certifications as their next step in enhancing their careers.
-Numerous organizations offer LPN certifications in an array of areas, such as dialysis, IV therapy, long-term care (LTC), urology (CUA), wound care (WTA-C) and nephrology, among others.
+Numerous organizations offer LPN certifications in an array of areas, such as dialysis, IV therapy, long-term care (CLTC), urology (CUA), wound care (WTA-C) and nephrology, among others.

 Was this page helpful?